Polynesian tattoo symbol: birds

 Polynesian ancestors and people motifs

-a shows the fa'avaetuli motif and b shows two versions of the fa'aanufe motif representing people.
+a shows the fa'avaetuli motif and b shows two versions of the fa'aanufe motif.

 kena tattoo symbol details